mahdiwf/loan-prediction/README.md

 # Loan Prediction
-Using classifications machine learning to predict whether a loan will default or not.
+This project is modified from Data Science class group project assignment.
+This project will be using classifications machine learning to predict whether a loan will default or not.
-In this project, I performed the following:
+This is an introductory project in data science.
+However, we will use big volume data and y-data profiling for data analysis:
 1) EDA with y-data profiling
 2) Handling imbalanced data
 3) Compare ensemble methods